Paul and the "Weak"

 Fast-forward back to the present, where we just saw Nanos play another power hand with I Cor 5:9-13.
 That passage confirms what I Cor 8 implies (as Rom 4:18-25 does for Rom 14-15).
 The knowledgeable are Christian, the weak non-Christian, and the former should cater to the sensibilities of the latter (and expel their own kind from the assembly).
 After all, Paul wanted to convert as many people as possible before the world's end (and subsequently keep the faithful under an iron fist).
 He didn't want Christians broadcasting their freedoms.
 Eating idol food would cause confusion among potential converts, just as eating meat alienated the heirs of Israel.
 It was inherently dangerous besides for involving a relationship with evil forces (in the hands of pagans) that should be avoided (I Cor 10:14-22) (see pp 18-19).
 Outsiders should be massaged, insiders held to unbending standards.

 Perhaps it is this conclusion, more than anything else, which makes commentators resist the idea that the weak were pagans (my third reason).
 That Paul had a dual standard -- the lenient one reserved for unbelievers -- could arouse unease.
 But as Nanos points out, Paul is candid about his willingness to become "all things to all men" in order to save them (I Cor 9:19-23).
 Deception was his hallmark.
-I doubt Nanos would care for putting it that way, but another Mark, Mark Given, sees the truth of it: Paul thought people must be "deceived for their own good".
+I doubt Nanos would care for putting it that way, but another Mark, Mark Given, argues that Paul thought people must be "deceived for their own good".
 That's why he acted like a chameleon, to the Jew arguing like a Jew, to the Gentile like a lawless pagan, and to the polytheist like one with idolatrous sensibilities (p 32).

-It must also chafe Christian readers that Paul insists on not judging outsiders (leaving that to God), while coming down so hard on the faithful (I Cor 5:9-13).
+It must also chafe some people that Paul insists on not judging outsiders (leaving that to God), while coming down so hard on the faithful (I Cor 5:9-13).
 But again, that's a staple of zealous charismatics: put on a smooth front to the outside world, make conversion appealing, then show your true colors on the inside.
 I don't intend that as a criticism (like any pastor, Paul had to keep his flock in line), just an observation which when appreciated allows us to read the identity of the weak properly.

-Nanos has shown that in two letters Paul urged Christians to forsake their freedoms in the company of outsiders.
+Nanos has shown that in two letters (Romans and I Corinthians) Paul urged Christians to forsake their freedoms in the company of outsiders.
 For the Romans that meant accommodating Jewish sensibilities (abstaining from meat) in hopes that unbelievers would see Christianity compatible with their Israelite heritage.
 For the Corinthians it meant acting (abstaining from idol food) so that pagans wouldn't misunderstand Christianity as a syncrestic religion -- or perceive its followers as hypocrites -- and compromise monotheism.
 Unlike Nanos, I believe these were largely deceptive strategies.
 The apostle really believed that the law was finished, and the best it ever had to offer was available by another route (the spirit); that pagan deities had nothing on the One, regardless of what one ate.
 At the same time, they were realistic strategies and commendable, perhaps, for that reason alone.